The Rosie O'Donnell Show: 1996–1999

 In October 1996, a fire broke out at 30 Rockefeller Center in New York City.
 As a result, the show resumed taping for four days in the Ed Sullivan Theater (where David Letterman taped his show).
 The first episode resuming taping in the regular studio featured a beginning scene reminiscent of The Wizard of Oz, in which Rosie awakens from a dream.

 O'Donnell often spoke of her admiration for Barbra Streisand, and in November 1997, Streisand (who rarely grants interviews) agreed to a full hour special.
 The set was covered in flowers and Streisand memorabilia.
 Streisand's husband, actor James Brolin, was also interviewed.
 Before this interview, O'Donnell received a brief letter from Streisand which she discussed on-air and held up very briefly.
 She described Streisand as being very caring in the letter, but would not read it on-air.
 It was too late, however, as a television camera caught a brief shot of the letter, and within days, savvy viewers distributed its contents.
 O'Donnell later expressed dismay that viewers would do that.
 Streisand was interviewed again in 1999 at her home, shortly before her Timeless tour.

 On May 19, 1999, a month after the Columbine shootings, which prompted O'Donnell to become an outspoken supporter of gun control and a major figure in the Million Mom March, O'Donnell interviewed actor Tom Selleck, who was promoting a film The Love Letter.
 After a commercial break, O'Donnell confronted him about his recent commercial for the NRA and challenged him about the NRA's position on the use of assault rifles.
 According to Selleck, the two had agreed not to discuss the topic before his appearance on the show.
 O'Donnell maintains that Selleck and his publicist had been informed that the topic would be discussed.
-She later stated the interview had "not gone the way I had hoped it had gone.
-But, I would like to thank you for appearing anyway, knowing that we have differing views.
+She stated at the end of the interview that it had not gone the way she had hoped it would have gone, but went on to say: "I would like to thank you for appearing anyway, knowing that we have differing views.
 I was happy that you decided to come on the show.
 And if you feel insulted by my questions, I apologize, because it was not a personal attack.
 It was meant to bring up the subject as it is in the consciousness of so many today."